 You'll be directed to the New Dashboard form.
-Title is the only required field, but you may also select enter a Category.
-Dashboard Snapshots are enabled by default, but you may disable them if desired in the chart settings.
+Title is the only required field, but you may also enter a Category.

-You can access a dashboard's settings at any time by clicking the settings button from the dashboard's sidebar menu.
+Access a dashboard's settings by clicking the settings button from the dashboard sidebar menu.

 By default, dashboards automatically refresh their charts on a regular basis.
-You can adjust this refresh rate, or turn it off entirely.
+You can adjust this refresh rate, or turn it off entirely via your dashboard settings.

-Note: Whether or not you get fresh data when your Dashboard refreshes is also dependent on your data source's cache duration.
+Note: Whether or not you get fresh data when your dashboard refreshes is also dependent on your dashboard cache duration.